-Claims that antimicrobial coatings reduce the amount of microbes on surfaces are based on research results achieved under laboratory conditions.
+Claims that antimicrobial coatings reduce the number of microbes on surfaces are based on research results achieved under laboratory conditions.

 So far we have found no scientific evidence that this reduction is also found in the healthcare environment.

 The standard that is used to test an additives efficacy is mostly ISO 22196 (JIS Z 2001).
 This requires 95% relative humidity,

 35 degrees Celcius and 24 hours in direct contact with the additive.
 Needless to say The ISO 22196 method is not necessarily